-Guidelines and Process for Programs that Use Multiple Early Childhood Strategies
+Guidelines and Process for Programs that Use Multiple Hunger Relief Strategies

-Applicants proposing programs that provide both intensive home visiting and preschool/ Head Start/ structure preschool-like experiences may submit one application and specify multiple program components as instructed in Section I.D.1. of this RFI.
-Applicants must estimate the percentage of the proposed program budget devoted to each strategy (See Section 1.A. of this RFI).
-All programs applying in this program area will compete against each other for funding.
+Applicants proposing programs that use more than one of the hunger relief strategies specified above may submit one application.
+Applicants must estimate the percentage of the proposed program budget devoted to each strategy (See Section 1.A of the RFI).